phoenixthrush/AniWorld-Downloader/README.md

 https://aniworld.to/anime/stream/kaguya-sama-love-is-war/staffel-3/episode-13
 ```

+To download the episodes specified in the file, use:

 ```shell
 aniworld --episode-file /Users/goofball/Downloads/test.txt --language "German Dub"
 ```

-You can also use the `Watch` and `Syncplay` actions along with other arguments as normal.
+You can also combine this with `Watch` and `Syncplay` actions, along with other arguments as needed.

----

 ## Anime4K Setup

-To install Anime4K persistently, use the following commands once:
+To set up Anime4K, run the following commands based on your GPU type.
+This setup will install everything needed to use Anime4K in the mpv player, even outside of AniWorld.

-### For Higher-End GPU
+### For Higher-End GPUs
-(Eg. GTX 1080, RTX 2070, RTX 3060, RX 590, Vega 56, 5700XT, 6600XT, M1 Pro, M1 Max, M1 Ultra, M2 Pro, M2 Max)
+*(e.g., GTX 1080, RTX 2070, RTX 3060, RX 590, Vega 56, 5700XT, 6600XT, M1 Pro, M1 Max, M1 Ultra, M2 Pro, M2 Max)*

 ```shell
 aniworld --anime4k High
 ```

-### For Lower-End GPU
+### For Lower-End GPUs
-(Eg. GTX 980, GTX 1060, RX 570, M1, M2, Intel chips)
+*(e.g., GTX 980, GTX 1060, RX 570, M1, M2, Intel chips)*

 ```shell
 aniworld --anime4k Low
 ```

 ### To Remove Anime4K
+If you want to uninstall Anime4K, use the following command:

 ```shell
 aniworld --anime4k Remove
 ```

+### Notes
-This installs all necessary files into the mpv directory, enabling Anime4K in mpv even outside of AniWorld.
-You can switch between settings by specifying the different optimized modes.
-To remove it, simply use the remove option.
+- This installation saves all necessary files into the **mpv** directory.
+- You can switch between settings by specifying the optimized modes (`High` or `Low`).

----
+- Use the `Remove` option to uninstall Anime4K easily.

 ### To see all the available options:

 ```shell
 aniworld --help
 ```